cc111111/CCall/README.md

 # NICR
-The code for paper "NICR: Recovering Indirect Calls from Binaries with Neural Networks"
+The code for paper "RICall: Recovering Indirect Calls from Binaries With Enhanced Code Representation and Cross-Domain Fine-tuning"